ceckertz155/Automate-the-Boring-Stuff-with-Python-Solutions/README.md

 This is my notebook for the book [*Automate_the_Boring_Stuff_with_Python*](https://automatetheboringstuff.com/#toc).
 You could access this book for free.
-Thanks for the author Al Sweigart, we could have this wonderful learning metirials for python beginners.
+Thanks for the author Al Sweigart, we could have this wonderful learning materials for python beginners.

-Because the book didn't give solutions for the **Practice Projects**, so I add my solutions for other learners.
+Because the book didn't give solutions for the **Practice Projects**,I added my solutions for other learners.

 I hope this could help those people who study this book.

-I haven't finish all practice projects.
-If you finish it, welcome to pull a request to add your solution.
+I haven't finished all practice projects.
+If you finish it, you're welcome to pull a request to add your solution.

 Environment:`Python 3`